-- Open Source Driven Developed completely using Open Source Stack, facilitating cost saving in terms of software and licenses and also provisioning community participation in terms of further development of product with modules of data visualization, consumption, APIs to access datasets etc. - Metadata Resources (Datasets/Apps) shall be published along with standard metadata along with controlled vocabularies on government sectors, jurisdictions, dataset types, access mode etc. Besides facilitating easy access to datasets, this shall be extremely useful in the future for federation/integration of data catalogs. - Social Media Connect-To support wider reach and dissemination of datasets, anyone can share the information about any dataset published on the platform with his/her social media pages on a press of a click.

-- Citizen Engagement The Platform has also a strong component of Citizen Engagement.
+- Open Source Driven Developed completely using Open Source Stack, facilitating cost saving in terms of software and licenses and also provisioning community participation in terms of further development of product with modules of data visualization, consumption, APIs to access datasets etc. - Metadata Resources (Datasets/Apps) shall be published along with standard metadata along with controlled vocabularies on government sectors, jurisdictions, dataset types, access mode etc. Besides facilitating easy access to datasets, this shall be extremely useful in the future for federation/integration of data catalogs. - Social Media Connect-To support wider reach and dissemination of datasets, anyone can share the information about any dataset published on the platform with his/her social media pages on a press of a click. - Citizen Engagement The Platform has also a strong component of Citizen Engagement.
 Citizens can express their views as well as rate the datasets w.r.t three aspects (Quality, Accessibility and Usability) on the scale of 5.
 They can also embed the Resources (Datasets/Apps) in their blogs or web sites.
-Facility to contact the data controllers is also available on the Platform. - Community Collaboration Citizens with specific interest can build communities and discuss online.
+Facility to contact the Chief Data Officers is also available on the Platform. - Community Collaboration Citizens with specific interest can build communities and discuss online.
 OGD Platform facilitates the communities to open up online forums, blogs and discussions around various datasets, apps available on the platform.
 It also provides a platform to express and discuss the kind of Datasets, APPs & APIs they would like to have.
-It shall also give input to departments as what kind of datasets is more useful and accordingly prioritize the release of the datasets.
+It shall also give input to departments as what kind of datasets is more useful and accordingly prioritize the release of the datasets. - Government Open Data Licence-India In the Task Force meeting held on September 10, 2015, the following decisions on Commercial use of Open Data has been taken: i) A committee to be formed under the Chairmanship of JS (Legal) & Chief Data Officer, D/o Legal Affairs with members from concerned departments to review and recommend the license to be associated with the data being published on the OGD Platform as well as its use for commercial purposes.